-An exhibition opening on February 16 at San Francisco’s De Young Museum focuses on the last years, and the last works, of French painter Claude Monet, an icon of Impressionism and a pioneer of abstractionism.
+An exhibition opening on June 16 at the Kimbell Art Museum in Fort Worth, Texas, focuses on the last years, and the last works, of French painter Claude Monet, an icon of Impressionism and a pioneer of abstractionism.

 Monet has been called “the great anti-depressant,” and it would be hard to dispute the uplifting qual- ity of those luminous scenes so exquisitely rendered that they have withstood the perils of overexposure.
 One might assume that the author of such peaceful works would himself be serene, yet he was anything but, perhaps because capturing the transient effects of light and atmosphere on canvas is a deceptively arduous task.
 Consider the Impressionist tradition of painting en plein air.
 Standing in front of an easel in a sun-dappled meadow is one thing, but painting outdoors can also mean contending with unexpected storms and gusts of wind.
 The very term “Impressionism” implies spontaneity, as if the movement’s practitioners simply dashed off their paintings.

 In fact, Monet reworked his canvases for weeks, months, or years, sometimes (blasphemously) relying on photographs.
 Even the initial version of a painting was no casual affair.
 Believing that the light changed every seven minutes, he would work on multiple canvases simultaneously, hurriedly switching from one to the next.
 He had few qualms about slashing, burning, or otherwise destroying pieces he considered inferior.

 Claude Monet, The Japanese Footbridge, 1899. © National Gallery of Art, Washington D.C.